joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-06_haskell-transformers.md

 <script src="http://gist-it.appspot.com/github/joaopizani/katas/blob/blog-05-2012/HaskellLottery/Main.hs?footer=0&slice=36:40"></script>

-We use IntSet.intersection to "match" the probe with the unlucky numbers, and then we update the current lucky set, by uniting it with the possible new lucky guy.
+We use IntSet.intersection to "match" the probe with the unlucky numbers, then update the current lucky set, by uniting it with the new lucky guy.
 The definition of `matchWithCombination` also shows a nice syntactical feature of Haskell: allowing us to both define AND use functions in **infix** form, by just putting backticks around the function name.
 Well.. we now define matchWithCombinations, very obviously: it's ALMOST just a map (a lift to the List Monad),